 Climate, Food and Farming - Global Research Alliance Development Scholarships (CLIFF-GRADS) is a joint initiative of CCAFS low emissions development research and the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+Support is provided by CGIAR Trust Fund and bilateral donors, including the governments of New Zealand and the United States.

 CLIFF-GRADS builds the capability of early-career scientists and graduate students from developing countries to conduct applied research on climate change mitigation in agriculture with the goal of expanding knowledge and experience in quantification of agricultural greenhouse gases.
 During their tenure at the host institutions, grant recipients learn to evaluate agriculture-related options for reducing GHG emissions and consider productivity and livelihood consequences.
 The techniques studied may include (but are not limited to) remote sensing, economic surveys, and measurement of greenhouse gas emissions.
 Topics depend on the students' and host institutions' interests.